flonog/thetowower/README.md

 ## How to install

 This plugin required ProtocoLib and Java 8 to work !
-I havn't tested the Java 7, 9 or 10 version.
+I have not tested the Java 7, 9 or 10 version.
 The Java 11 version is broken.
 The world must also be named "world".

 ## Support